UniversalDependencies/docs/_zh-dep/compound-vv.md

 udver: '2'
 ---

-This relation is used for verb-verb compounds where the second verb covers what are known as "resultative complements" and "phase complements" in Chinese linguistics.
+This relation is used for verb-verb and verb-adjective compounds where the second verb/adjective covers what are known as "resultative complements" and "phase complements" in Chinese linguistics.
 Here we will call them resultative and phase _compounds_ to avoid confusion between the different definitions of "complement" between Chinese-specific terminology and general linguistics terminology.

-A special feature of these compounds (as well as directional compounds; see [compound:dir]()) is that the affirmative potential 得 _de_ and negative potential 不 _bù_ can intervene between the two verbs (see examples (2) and (4)).
-However, unlike directional compounds, this is the only situation in which the verb-verb compound can be separated.
+A special feature of these compounds (as well as directional compounds; see [compound:dir]()) is that the affirmative potential 得 _de_ and negative potential 不 _bù_ can intervene between the compound (see examples (2) and (5)).
+However, unlike directional compounds, this is the only situation in which the resultative and phase compounds can be separated.

 ### Resultative compounds